 Ants rely on chemical signals, also known as pheromones, to communicate with one another.
 These signals direct everything they do, from finding food to defending the colony, and yes, carrying away their fallen comrades.

 When a dead ant releases the oleic acid, living ants detect this cue and spring into action.
 Without this chemical, the dead ant might go unnoticed by the colony.
 Interestingly, studies have shown that applying oleic acid to a living ant can cause its companions to mistakenly carry it to the midden, highlighting how programmed this behavior is.
+The living ant may kick and struggle, but the chemical signal overrides the visual evidence that the ant is still alive.

 This method of communication ensures that the colony functions smoothly, with every member playing a role in maintaining survival.
 It’s efficient, but if you’re seeing this behavior in your yard or worse, inside your home, it might also indicate an infestation that needs addressing sooner rather than later.